 The arts teach children that problems can have more than one solution and that questions can have more than one answer.

 The arts teach students that small differences can have large effects.
 The arts traffic in subtleties.

 The arts help children learn to say what cannot be said.
 When children are invited to disclose what a work of art helps them feel, they must reach into their poetic capacities to find the words that will do the job.

 The music program at Sacred Heart Cathedral School provides children with a jubilant, hands-on learning experience.
-Children are able to let loose and have fun during music class.
-Doing so develops within them a love of music as they learn to sing wonderful hymns, folk songs, contemporary songs, and even classical music.
+Children can let loose and have fun during music class.
+Doing so develops within them a love of music as they learn to sing beautiful hymns, folk songs, contemporary songs, and even classical music.
 Students have numerous performance opportunities including the Christmas Concert, Spring Concert, assemblies and leading music at school Masses.

 In addition to receiving classroom music instruction, students are able to participate in the SHCS Youth Orchestra, the Music Club, and the Youth Choir to further enhance their learning and passion for music.

 Click the button below to learn more about the extra-curricular music offerings at SHCS.

 The visual arts at SHCS strives to teach students that there are many ways to see and interpret the world by providing hands-on opportunities for students to interact with and relate to the world around them.
 Images become real.
 Children experience and discover the variety of what we are capable of feeling and make vivid that our thoughts are limitless.